 Michelle, what's up with planning your Christmas gifts in August??
-It's mid-November, and I haven't even thought about gifts! 🙂
+It's almost Christmas, and I haven't even thought about gifts! 🙂

 Our great group of Scouters on the page gave us some awesome suggestions!
-Using many of their ideas, I've put together a gift guide for Cub Scouts.
-I always have trouble finding inexpensive gifts that are small enough to put in a stocking.
-I usually wind up with things that are quickly discarded.
-Very frustrating!
+Using many of their ideas, I've put together this gift guide for Cub Scout stocking stuffers.

-This boys’ gift guide has 10 stocking stuffers (plus a bonus one!) that are less than $10.
+The guide has 10 stocking stuffers (plus a bonus one!) that are less than $15.
 They make great gifts to wrap up and put under the tree too.
-You can purchase all of these through my affiliate links at no additional cost to you.

 This gift is for the older Cub Scouts.
 Not sure I would give a Wolf one of these! 🙂

-Your Webelos and Arrow of Light Cub Scouts can use the fire striker to help them complete requirements for adventures.
+Your Webelos and Arrow of Light Cub Scouts can use the fire starter to help them complete requirements for adventures.

-The 2015 Cub Scout program emphasizes camping more than in the past.
+Cub Scouts love to camp!
 Get these for your Cub Scouts, and you don't have to worry about checking batteries as you're packing up for the camping trip!

-Paracord is a bit on the expensive side, so the cost can't be beat–even though the shipping is twice the purchase price!
+Paracord is a bit on the expensive side, so the cost can't be beat!

 We've made survival bracelets many times, and it's a good activity to keep them busy during the winter months.
-If your son has never made them before, the starter kit is a great way to get him going.
+If your child has never made them before, the kit is a great way to get them going.

-Boys can pretend they're drinking coffee just like Dad does when they use their carabiner mug.
-And walking around with it hanging on your belt will definitely give your son some “cred” with the other campers!
+Kids can pretend they're drinking coffee just like Mom and Dad do when they use their carabiner mug.
+And walking around with it hanging on your belt will definitely give your Scout some “cred” with the other campers!